emergy-official/anomaly.parf.ai/api/readme.md

 ## Introduction

-This API allows a user to get the anomaly an image.
+This API allows a user to get the anomaly an image using EfficientAD model.
-This API is created as a sample project, do not use it within your projects.
+The role of the API is to send a request to the sagemaker endpoint without exposing sagemaker directly.

 ### Endpoints: